top of page

 bg01.png

-• Emotion identification and emotional processing in relation to impulsivity and aggressive behavior.
+• Mindfulness in relation to impulsivity and aggression.

 Main-Research